subshell/helm-charts/charts/sophora-server/README.md

 **Note**: For cluster servers we still recommend a separate postgres deployment, like Google Cloud SQL.

 ## Notable Changes

+## 2.9.0

+* The configuration `sophora.server.persistence.postgres.versionStoreEnabled` has been deprecated.
+Use `sophora.server.persistence.postgres.enabled` instead.
+* New configuration `sophora.server.persistence.multiPostgres`.
+[Read more](#multi-postgres-support)

 ## 2.5.2
 This version changes the paths for the gRPC-controller from the technology-driven name sophora.grpc to the product driven name sophora.srpc.
 This only affects server in version 6 or newer.